MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/change-your-sharepoint-domain-name.md

 > - This change affects only SharePoint and OneDrive URLs.
 It doesn't impact email addresses.
 > - For info about changing a site address, for example, from `https://contoso.sharepoint.com/sites/sample1` to  `https://contoso.sharepoint.com/sites/sample2`, see [Change a site address](change-site-address.md).
 > - This feature isn't available for organizations that have set up multi-geo.
-> - If your organization uses special clouds or government clouds (GCC, GCC High, DoD, etc.), your domain name can't be changed.
+> - If your organization uses special clouds or government clouds (GCC, GCC High, DoD, etc.), or still has a .de your domain name can't be changed.
 > - When you rename your SharePoint domain, we create a redirect at the previous address which will expire 1 year after the rename.
 > - You can only rename your SharePoint domain once.
 If you need additional renames, submit a support request by selecting [Rename a SharePoint Tenant more than once](https://admin.microsoft.com/AdminPortal/?searchSolutions=Rename%20a%20SharePoint%20Tenant%20more%20than%20once).
 > - Changing your SharePoint domain name back to the original name after you rename it isn't supported.
 For example, if you change your SharePoint domain from `contoso.sharepoint.com` to `fabrikam.sharepoint.com`, changing it back to `contoso.sharepoint.com` isn't supported.